joshna-ii/HackerFabDatabase/README.md

 ## Contribute to the website
-NEVER push directly to main
-Create your own branch, push your branch, then merge with main:
+NEVER push directly to main: create your own branch, push your branch, then merge with main

 ## Run the code